What's My Age Again?: Filming

 The music video for "What's My Age Again?", directed by Marcos Siega, features the band running in the nude through the streets of Los Angeles, as well as through commercials and daily news programs.
 It was filmed shortly after completing the album, and was co-directed by Brandon PeQueen.
-Siega and PeQueen developed the idea from the band's onstage antics; Barker would often strip down to his boxers due to heat, while Hoppus would sometimes disrobe entirely, with only his bass guitar covering his genitals.
 Siega had known the band for many years at that point, having seen them play small clubs years before.
-He partially credited the idea to a late-night talk show segment about a streaker.
+It was the first of three videos Siega helmed for the trio; he later returned for 1999's "All the Small Things" and "Man Overboard", from 2000.

+Siega became involved after meeting Craig DeLeon, then a video commissioner for MCA, at an art installation.
+Siega had a history in punk and hardcore videos, including clips for bands like Quicksand, and developed the song's treatment, alongside PeQueen.
+They took inspiration from the band's previously-established sense of humor, and onstage antics, in addition to their proclivity for nudity: when performing live, Barker would often strip down to his boxers due to heat, while Hoppus would sometimes disrobe entirely, with only his bass guitar covering his genitals.
+Siega partially credited the idea to a late-night talk show segment about a streaker.
 Hoppus and DeLonge were immediately receptive to the idea; Barker less so.
 "My brain kept going to the sort of anti-establishment punk rock ethic that I associated them with.
 But not in an aggro way.
 They always came across to me as doing it with a wink," Siega later recalled.

 The group wore flesh-colored Speedos for most scenes.
-The clip features a cameo appearance by porn star Janine Lindemulder, the model featured on the cover of Enema of the State.
+The clip features cameo appearances by porn star Janine Lindemulder, the model featured on the cover of Enema of the State, and television personalities John Henson and Jim Rome as well as anchors from Los Angeles station KTLA as the band ran through the sets of their respective shows (Talk Soup, The Last Word with Jim Rome, and KTLA 5 News).
 Barker remembered that motorists "kept staring at us and honking their horns," and that the entire filming took nearly fifteen hours.
 "They almost got into accidents," Hoppus told Rolling Stone.